msfbgh/msfbgh/README.md

-a Bachelors of Science in Computer Science with a concentration in Software Engineering b obtained from Souther New Hampshire University in March 2023
+<br />Bachelors of Science in Computer Science with a concentration in Software Engineering
+<br />obtained from Souther New Hampshire University in March 2023

 ## 3.7 GPA